 The Florida D6 Clearance

-If you fail to appear for court after receiving a criminal citation or civil traffic infraction or if you fail to pay a fine, the court may suspended your Florida driver license by issuing a D-6 suspension.
+If you fail to appear for court after receiving a criminal citation or civil traffic infraction or if you fail to pay a fine or complete some other condition ordered by the court, then the court may suspend your Florida driver license by issuing a D-6 suspension.

 Contact an attorney at the Sammis Law Firm, P.A., in Tampa, Hillsborough County, Florida, who can answer your questions about obtaining a Florida D-6 clearance, particularly if you are concerned about triggering a license suspension because of numerous tickets or excessive points on your Florida driving record.

-If you have also been ticketed for driving while license suspended, an attorney focused on driving while license suspended charges can assist you in obtaining a D-6 clearance so that you can return to court with a valid driver license for a case pending in Tampa, Hillsborough County, Clearwater or St. Petersburg, Pinellas County, Dade City or New Port Richey, Pasco County, Florida.
+If you have also been cited for driving while license suspended, an attorney focused on driving while license suspended charges can assist you in obtaining a D-6 clearance so that you can return to court with a valid driver license for a case pending in Tampa, Hillsborough County, Clearwater or St. Petersburg, Pinellas County, Dade City or New Port Richey, Pasco County, Florida.

-In those cases in which an individual is able to reinstate their Florida driver license, the criminal defense attorney can attempt to convince the prosecutor to drop the charges against the individual, or at least amend the charges to a less serious offense that will not trigger another suspension.
+In those cases in which an individual is able to reinstate their Florida driver license, the criminal defense attorney can attempt to convince the prosecutor to drop the charges against the individual or at least amend the charges to a less serious offense that will not trigger another suspension.